jmazzi/crypt_keeper/README.md

 Note: Any options defined using `crypt_keeper` will be passed to `new` as a hash.

-Use can see an AES example here [here](https://github.com/jmazzi/crypt_keeper_providers/blob/master/lib/crypt_keeper_providers/aes.rb)
+You can see an AES example here [here](https://github.com/jmazzi/crypt_keeper_providers/blob/master/lib/crypt_keeper_providers/aes.rb)

 ## Why?